ashur-k/RR-Clothes/README.md

 # Acknowledgements and Crediting to other developers

-1. It’s my first ecommerce project, to obtain coding knowledge, skills and experience to develop RR-Clothes, I have followed video tutorials series of following mentioned projects.
+1. To learn more about programming and get additional knowledge, I have followed along following video tutorials and coded these projects.
-    Some of codes (HTML, CSS, JavaScript, jQuery, AJAX, libraries) were directly fitting to my needs and I have used these codes.
-I want to acknowledge and credit that without help of following mention projects I won’t be able to make RR-Cloth ready to submit for a Milestone 4 to code institute.
+    Coding that I learnt from below mention projects, has helped me to design and program RR-Clothes.
     •	Boutique ado (Code Institute).
     •	YouTube videos made by channel called Professional Cipher ([https://www.youtube.com/watch?v=uQtIqh9mEgM&t=660s]).
     •	YouTube videos from “Yuksel CELIK, PhD” ([https://www.youtube.com/watch?v=UByiPW2zRy4&list=PLIUezwWmVtFXaHcJ63ZM6uOJdhMrnZFFk]).